livepeer/docs/docs/quickstart/orchestrators.md

 ### Check your bandwidth

 You can check upload/download bandwidth with these [speedtest tools](/video-miners/reference/bandwidth), or use your own.
+Low bandwidth will result in poor performance on the network.

 ### Assess concurrent stream capabilities